mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

    returned socket should always be used for further communication with the other side of the connection, rather than the original socket.

+.. method:: SSLSocket.version()

+   Return the actual SSL protocol version negotiated by the connection as a string, or ``None`` is no secure connection is established.
+   As of this writing, possible return values include ``"SSLv2"``, ``"SSLv3"``, ``"TLSv1"``, ``"TLSv1.1"`` and ``"TLSv1.2"``.
+   Recent OpenSSL versions may define more return values.

+   .. versionadded:: 3.5

+.. method:: SSLSocket.pending()

+   Returns the number of already decrypted bytes available for read, pending on the connection.

 .. attribute:: SSLSocket.context

    The :class:`SSLContext` object this SSL socket is tied to.
 If the SSL